 Myocarditis, endocarditis, valvular heart disease, pericarditis, and myopericarditis are some of the other manifestations.
 Such diseases, on the other hand, are less common than conventional conduction system anomalies.

-What Causes Lyme Disease?
+What causes Lyme disease?

-In the United States, about 30000 cases of Lyme disease are reported each year; however, the true number could be substantially higher.
+In the United States, about 30,000 cases of Lyme disease are reported each year; however, the true number could be substantially higher.

-What happens in Lyme Carditis?
+What happens in Lyme carditis?

 Before and during the spread of the organism, the immune response is activated.
-To combat the invasion, the body first activates B-Cell clones, which leads to an increase in IgM levels.
+To combat the invasion, the body first activates B-cell clones, which leads to an increase in IgM levels.
 Complement fixation and opsonization, as well as bactericidal death, are induced by the synthesis of IgG directed against distinct components of B. burgdorferi weeks to months later.

 Even less is known about the pathophysiologic events that lead to Lyme endocarditis.
 Because tissue samples rarely contain bacteria, diagnostic confirmation must rely on other methods such as serologic testing and polymerase chain reaction (PCR).

-In less severe cases or during early phases of infection in people, the pathology and localization of infiltrates are unknown.
+In less severe cases or during the early phases of infection in people, the pathology and localization of infiltrates are unknown.

-Clinical Signs and Symptoms of Lyme Carditis
+Clinical signs and symptoms of Lyme carditis

-Myopericarditis causes symptoms and electrocardiographic alterations that are comparable to those seen in acute coronary syndrome; 60% of patients will have T wave inversion or ST-segment depression.
+Myopericarditis causes symptoms and electrocardiographic alterations that are comparable to those seen in acute coronary syndrome; 60% of patients will have T-wave inversion or ST-segment depression.
 Patients with elevated troponin levels and/or ST-segment elevation are uncommon.
 Valvular endocarditis is uncommon, but when it does occur, patients typically show signs of severe heart failure and cardiogenic shock.

-How is Lyme Carditis Disgnosed?
+How is Lyme carditis diagnosed?

 When valvular disease or myocarditis is suspected, supplemental investigations are more relevant.
 An X-ray of the chest may reveal bilateral infiltrates or pleural effusions.
 When there are major conduction problems, echocardiography may reveal modest left ventricular or right ventricular dilatation.
 The ventricle size, on the other hand, is usually conserved.
 Myocarditis and myocardial infarction can be distinguished using echocardiography.
-Echocardiography indicates generalised ventricular hypokinesis in patients with symptoms and ECG changes consistent with an acute coronary syndrome, as opposed to isolated wall motion abnormalities found in myocarditis.
-If it's difficult to tell the difference between these two diseases, cardiac MRI should be considered.
+Echocardiography indicates generalized ventricular hypokinesis in patients with symptoms and ECG changes consistent with an acute coronary syndrome, as opposed to isolated wall motion abnormalities found in myocarditis.
+If it's difficult to tell the difference between these two diseases, a cardiac MRI should be considered.
 As in acute coronary syndrome, cardiac MRI may show areas of enhanced epicardial contrast enhancement with little subendocardial involvement in myocarditis.

-How is Lyme Carditis Treated?
+How is Lyme carditis treated?